Leaving Avaloq

 1. Reinforce trust towards Design Thinking (DT)

-2. Demystify the Design Thinking oriented Design Process
+2. Demystify the Design Thinking Design Process

 3. Pushing the “user perspective” ever since the first stages of the project